-When it comes to memory upgrade options you may see reference to 8GB as 4x2GB or 2x4GB, 16GB as 4x4GB or 2x8GB, 32GB ax 4x8GB or 2x16GB.
-This is because memory is best installed in matching pairs and there are 4 slots on most systems in which we can install memory.
-The difference between 4x4 and 2x8 is that the 2x8 uses 2 slots and has 2 slots spare for future upgrades (assuming you'd ever need to go above 16GB!) and the 4x4 has all slots full.
+When it comes to memory upgrade options you may see reference to 32GB as 4x8GB or 2x16GB.
+This is because memory is best installed in matching pairs and there are 2 or 4 slots on most systems in which we can install memory.
+The difference between 4×4 and 2×8 on 4 DIMM boards is that the 2×8 uses 2 slots leaves additional room future upgrades and the 4×4 has all slots full.

 All of the Intel 2nd to 4th generation i5/i7 computers use DDR3 memory.
 Intel 6thgeneration and later use DDR4 memory and 12th/13th generation CPUs support DDR4 OR DDR5 (dependent on which motherboard you select) whilst the new AMD 7000 series processors exclusively support DDR5 memory.